TL;DR

 Let's understand this through an example walkthrough:

 A software company decides to reward its customer support team based on customer satisfaction score (CSAT) instead of total tickets resolved.
-The chosen metric ensures that employees focus on quality service, not just speed.
+The metric pushes employees toward quality service over raw speed.

 Once the metric is chosen, you must determine how the payout will be calculated.
-This could be a flat dollar amount tied to each achievement or a percentage of revenue, profit, or salary.
+This could be a flat dollar amount per achievement or a percentage of revenue.
 The rate needs to be competitive enough to motivate employees while remaining financially viable.

 Many companies benchmark incentive rates against industry standards to avoid overpaying or underpaying compared to competitors.
 A poorly set rate can either demotivate employees (if too low) or inflate payroll costs without delivering commensurate results (if too high).